-Welcome to Retro Renovation® — your daily dose of mid century and vintage renovation resources… design inspiration… fun finds… and a growing community of people all interested in cherishing their mid century and older homes.
+Welcome to Retro Renovation® — your daily dose of mid century and vintage renovation and decorating resources… design inspiration… fun finds… and a growing community of people all interested in cherishing their mid century and older homes.

-Our focus here, first and foremost, is to help you find the products and resources you need to help remodel, renovate and decorate your house in authentic mid century style.
-Increasingly, we feature resources for pre-war and post-modern homes as well.
+Our focus here, first and foremost, is to help you find the products and sources you need to help remodel, renovate and decorate your house in authentic mid century style.
+Increasingly, we feature sources for pre-war and post-modern homes as well.
 We’re here to help you get the job done — doing the research so you don’t have to.
 How can you make the most of the blog?:

 - Dive into all our categories (in the navigation along the top of the page) and you will see, we have lots of research into all the products you might need to remodel and decorate.
 Along the way, we have lotsa other fun, too — always showing great gratitude and respect for the houses — and their owners — who came before us.